 - Last Update Time — The most recent time when the IP address changed for the DDNS domain.

 - Last Run Time — The most recent time when a request to update the IP address happened.
 If the IP address stays the same between requests, the server keeps the domain’s IP address the same.

 - IP Address — The IPv4 or IPv6 address or addresses that the DDNS domain resolves to.
 This IP address synchronizes with the dynamic IP address of the network’s router.

 - URL — The webcall URL.
 The device on your dynamic IP address network calls this URL to update the IP address for the DDNS domain.

 - SSL Certificate — The SSL certificate for the DDNS domain, if available.
 To view or copy the certificate, click View SSL Certificate.

 To create a new DDNS domain, click Create.
 The Create Dynamic DNS Domain interface will appear.
 Then, perform the following steps:

-Enter a unique subdomain in the Dynamic DNS Domain text box.
-Then, select a domain.
+- Enter a unique subdomain in the Dynamic DNS Domain text box.
+Then, select a domain from the menu.

 This IP address will update when you configure your router or device.